Home

 SailDiff operates in two main modes:

-2. Method Comparisons: Compare multiple methods within a single test run using the [SailfishComparison] attribute
+2. Method Comparisons: Compare multiple methods within a single test run — automatic for every [SailfishMethod] on a [Sailfish] class.

-When enabled, SailDiff will produce various measurements describing the differences between test runs or methods.
+When a comparison runs, SailDiff produces various measurements describing the differences between runs or methods.
 Results are presented via multiple output formats:

 • Test Output Window: Real-time results during test execution